-ATM appreciates those who are willing, in Teddy Roosevelt's words, to get into "the arena."
-We have followed Chattanooga city government for ten years.
-You cannot do this without coming away with an appreciation of the hours our elected spend on complex issues.
+ATM appreciates those who are willing to get into "the arena, " in Teddy Roosevelt's words.
+We have followed Chattanooga city government for twelve years.
+You cannot do this without coming away with an appreciation of the hours our elected officials spend on complex issues.

 While I sometimes question the decisions of our elected city officials, these are not meant as personal attacks.
-After years of advocating unsuccessfully for PILOT policies, a light bulb went off.
+After years of unsuccessful advocacy for PILOT policies, a light bulb went off.

 I worked as a Community Development Director for an Oregon city for 18 years on planning, building, and economic development matters.
 The elected officials there were not any smarter or more honorable than ours in Chattanooga, and yet I find it hard to imagine any of the "case studies" described on this web page happening there.
 The big difference is the form of city government.
 The Oregon city had a council-manager government.
 Here, we have a strong mayor form.